 During our interview, Ms Chandwani advised me that high school students hoping to pursue a career in STEM must be interdisciplinary, not solely focusing on “Science, science, science.”
 She suggested I follow my curiosity and explore ways to get immersed in science, including listening to science podcasts, watching documentaries, volunteering in labs, and basically doing anything that could expose me to areas of science that might have otherwise remained unknown.

 Michael Thome is a process development engineer, and he took me on a tour of the preclinical manufacturing and process development lab (known as PMPD).
-He showed me the many impressive-looking pieces of equipment including these huge bioreactors that they use to manufacture gram quantities of drugs developed at Regeneron, to use in trials.
+He showed me the many impressive-looking pieces of equipment including these huge bioreactors and rotary tables that they use to manufacture gram quantities of drugs developed at Regeneron, to use in trials.
 He was able to tell me about the manufacturing stop on the train in which he and his fellow engineers work to perfect the process so that when the drug is being manufactured on a larger scale, every variable is accounted for to ensure the drug is made correctly.
 As an example, he described an investigational drug that Regeneron developed that is being used in the Democratic Republic of the Congo (DRC) to combat the recent Ebola outbreak.
 I learned that this drug has three different

 antibodies combined into one therapy, each with different functions.
 Patients in the DRC who were treated with the drug early enough had a nearly 90% survival rate which is an amazing accomplishment considering the previous fatality rates of Ebola.
 Mr Thome proceeded to discuss his work with the development of various other drugs and how he learned from successes as well as failures.
 The learning-from-failure stories really emphasized that in science as well as most other areas, one can learn just as much from one’s failures as one’s successes.